NOAA-OWP/t-route/contributing.md

 git merge upstream
 ```

 5. Create your own branch to make targeted contributions.
 Branches are parallel versions of the repository that allow you to make changes and tinker as much as you'd like without disrupting the master codebase.
-It is reccomened to create a new branch for each bite-sized contribution you make.
+It is recommended to create a new branch for each bite-sized contribution you make.
 Here is how to create a new branch:

 ```
 git branch <new-branch-name>